morepath/morepath/doc/more.static.rst

 ------------

 A modern client-side web application is built around JavaScript and CSS.
-The code is in files that is served by the web server too.
+A web server is responsible for serving these and other types of static content such as images to the client.

 Morepath does not include in itself a way to serve these static resources.
 Instead it leaves the task to other WSGI components you can integrate with the Morepath WSGI component.
-Examples of such systems that can be integrated through WSGI are BowerStatic_, Fanstatic_ and Webassets_.
+Examples of such systems that can be integrated through WSGI are BowerStatic_, Fanstatic_, Webassets_, and webob.static_.

+Examples will focus on BowerStatic integration to demonstrate a method for serving JavaScript and CSS.
+To demonstrate a method for serving other static resources such as an image we will use webob.static.

-We will focus on BowerStatic integration here.
-We recommend you read its documentation, but we provide a small example of how to integrate it here that should help you get started.
+We recommend you read the BowerStatic documentation, but we provide a small example of how to integrate it here that should help you get started.
 You can find all the example code in the `github repo`_.

 .. _BowerStatic: http://bowerstatic.readthedocs.org